Global well-posedness for intermediate NLS with nonvanishing conditions at infinity: Local well-posedness

-This estimate is the key to obtain the continuity properties, showing that the initial frequency distribution is not significantly disturbed during the local existence time.
-For the reader's convenience, we will also give a proof of \eqref{est:fe} in Appendix~\ref{sec:app-fe}.
+This estimate is the key to prove the claim of Step~3 and shows that the initial frequency distribution is not significantly disturbed during the time of local existence.
+For the reader's convenience, we also give a proof of \eqref{est:fe} in Appendix~\ref{sec:app-fe}.

-To see $u\in C([0,T_*];\mathcal{Z}^2_\rho)$, we first notice that the difference bound \eqref{bd:d1} shows the convergence $u^j\to u$ in $C([0,T_*];\mathcal{Z}^1_\rho)$, and hence $u\in C([0,T_*];\mathcal{Z}^1_\rho)$.
+To see $u\in C([0,T_*];\mathcal{Z}^2)$, we first notice that the difference bound \eqref{bd:d1} shows the convergence $u^j\to u$ in $C([0,T_*];\mathcal{Z}^1)$, and hence $u\in C([0,T_*];\mathcal{Z}^1)$.
 It then suffices to prove $u\in C([0,T_*];\dot{H}^2(\R))$.
 We deduce from \eqref{est:fe} that for any $m_2>m_1\geq 0$,

-Since $\mathbf{c}[\phi]\in \ell^2(\Z_{\geq 0})$, we see that the sequence $\{ u^j\}_{j\geq 0}$ is Cauchy in $C([0,T_*];\dot{H}^2(\R))$, concluding that the limit $u$ belongs to $C([0,T_*];\mathcal{Z}^2_\rho)$ and that
+Since $\mathbf{c}_\delta[\phi]\in \ell^2(\Z_{\geq 0})$, we see that the sequence $\{ u^j\}_{j\geq 0}$ is Cauchy in $C([0,T_*];\dot{H}^2(\R))$, concluding that the limit $u$ belongs to $C([0,T_*];\mathcal{Z}^2)$ and that

-To see the continuity of the flow map, let $\phi, \{ \phi_{n} \}_{n\geq 0}$ be such that $\mathcal{E}^2_\rho(\phi), \mathcal{E}_{\rho}^{2}(\phi_n)\leq M_{0}^{2}$ and $d^2_\rho (\phi_{n},\phi)\to 0$ as $n\to \infty$.
-Furthermore, let $u_{n}, u_{n}^{j} \in C([0,T_*];\mathcal{Z}_{\rho}^{1}) \cap L^{\infty}(0,T_*;\mathcal{Z}_{\rho}^{2})$ denote the solutions to \eqref{gINLS} with $u_{n}(0)=\phi_{n}$ and $u_{n}^{j}(0)=P_{\leq j}\phi_{n}$.
-In view of the $\mathcal{Z}^1_\rho$ difference estimate \eqref{bd:d1}, it suffices to prove
+To see the continuity of the flow map, let $\phi, \{ \phi_{(n)} \}_{n\geq 0}$ be such that $\mathcal{E}^2_\delta(\phi), \mathcal{E}^2_\delta(\phi_{(n)})\leq M_0^2$ and $d^2_\delta(\phi_{(n)},\phi)\to 0$ as $n\to \infty$.
+Furthermore, let $u_{(n)}, u_{(n)}^{j} \in C([0,T_*];\mathcal{Z}^2)$ denote the solutions to \eqref{gINLS} with $u_{(n)}(0)=\phi_{(n)}$ and $u_{(n)}^{j}(0)=P_{\leq j}\phi_{(n)}$.
+In view of the $\mathcal{Z}^1$ difference estimate \eqref{bd:d1}, it suffices to prove

 The triangle inequality yields

 Using \eqref{est:cont1} and Lemma~\ref{lem:fe} (ii), we bound the first two terms on the right-hand side by